andreav/gitlab-selfhosted/README.md

 ### issue-updater folder

-Provides the source code to build a node-based docker image with the code necessary to update the issues/test cases based on the result of the test executions
+This project provides the source code to build a node-based docker image usable inside a gitlab pipeline to update issues labels based on the result of the test executions contained in a junit report

-The node scrip is fed via a [Junit report](https://docs.gitlab.com/ee/ci/testing/unit_test_reports.html) that it must receive as an artifact from the pipeline.
+The node script can be run with `npm run start` and is fed via a [Junit report](https://docs.gitlab.com/ee/ci/testing/unit_test_reports.html) that it must receive as an artifact from the pipeline.
 This file is the same file used to see the results of a test execution within Gitlab

-The node script finds the Gitlab issue to be updated by looking for the project and issue id within any test case name.
+The node script extract the project id/code and the issue id from test case name.
 To achieve this, it uses a regular expression that can be customized via an environment variable

-The node script inside this container receives some data from the pipeline and updates issue tests:

-- environment variable: JUNIT_FILE_PATH
-  Pointing to the tests artifact containing the Junit tests report
-- environment variable: GITLAB_TOKEN
-  Containing the Gitlab token provided by the pipeline for interacting with Gitlab APIs
-- environment variable (optional): PROJ_ISSUE_REGEXP
-  This regular expression allows the script to uniquely identify the issue that needs to be updated

 The container produced by this folder is hosted on docker hub [here](https://hub.docker.com/repository/docker/andreav/gitlab-issue-updater)